 The small size of their jaws makes their teeth weaker, so you will need to support your Chihuahua with daily dental care, including brushing.
 You should provide dental chews and a diet that requires chewing, which will naturally help reduce plaque.
 A good dry dog food for a Chihuahua will have large and dense pieces.

 Due to their small size, Chihuahuas need only 1/4 to 1/2 cups of dry food per day.
-You will need to monitor your dog to ensure he is not getting overweight as obesity can lead to a shorter lifespan.
+You will need to monitor your dog to ensure it is not getting overweight, as obesity can lead to a shorter lifespan.
 Consult your veterinarian about an appropriate diet if your pet has a health condition or is gaining too much weight.